Farihal/Improvement-of-Motor-Efficiency-Thesis/Primary Focus.md

 - High efficiency (`>90%`) and high power factor
 - Flux distribution in different parts of the machine to be kept within limit.
-- Discussion on Torque constant, `K<sub>t</sub>` and Voltage constant, `K<sub>e</sub>` I will also present a comparative analysis of the rotor topologies which are widely used for EV (Electric Vehicle) applications- standard , V type, V type double layer and Delta shape.
+- Discussion on Torque constant, `K<sub>t</sub>` and Voltage constant, `K<sub>e</sub>`

+I will also present a comparative analysis of the rotor topologies which are widely used for EV (Electric Vehicle) applications- `Standard , V type, V type double layer and Delta shape`.